 \subsection{Weak symmetry and multistability}

-We now consider a weakly symmetric case in the presence of detuning $U_1$, and with competing terms giving rise to multistability according to the semiclassical solution.
+We now consider a weakly symmetric case in the presence of detuning $U_1$ and with competing terms giving rise to multistability according to the semiclassical solution.
 First, in Fig.~\ref{fig:tristability}(a), we compare the results of the semiclassical analysis with those of the full quantum simulation.
-We find that, although the semiclassical solution has three stable solution, the full quantum simulation is characterized by a single first-order DPT, from the vacuum to the highest-populated manifold.
-Indeed, if we analyze the Liouvillian gap $\lambda_1^{(0)}$ in Fig.~\ref{fig:tristability}(b) we clearly see the closure of the Liouvillian gap associated with a first-order DPT.
+We find that, although the semiclassical solution has three stable solutions, the full quantum simulation is characterized by a single first-order DPT, from the vacuum to the highest-populated manifold.
+Indeed, if we analyze the Liouvillian gap $\lambda_1^{(0)}$ in Fig.~\ref{fig:tristability}(b) we see the closure of the Liouvillian gap associated with a first-order DPT.
 If, however, we also consider the second eigenvalue $\lambda_2^{(0)}$ as in Fig.~\ref{fig:tristability}(c), we see that a second slow timescale emerges.
-That is, despite the presence of a single phase transition, the dynamics of the population of the system is characterized by \textit{two slow timescales}.
+That is, despite the presence of a single phase transition, the dynamics of the population of the system are characterized by \textit{two slow timescales}.

 We corroborate this phenomenon by analyzing the symmetry sectors responsible for spontaneous symmetry breaking.
 In Fig.~\ref{fig:tristability}(c), we plot $\lambda_0^{(1)}$ showing that, indeed, this phenomenon is accompanied by the breaking of the weak $Z_4$ symmetry.
-Noticeably, the spontaneous symmetry breaking takes place before the occurence of the first-order transition.
+Noticeably, the spontaneous symmetry breaking takes place before the occurrence of the first-order transition.
 Furthermore, we also observe a second slow timescale for this symmetry sector, i.e., $\lambda_1^{(1)}$ in Fig.~\ref{fig:tristability}(d).
-This slow timescales represent the fact that there exist multiple symmetry broken states, and there is a slow rate from which the system switches between them.
+These slow timescales represent the fact that there exist multiple symmetry-broken states, and there is a slow rate at which the system switches between them.
 We observe similar results for the other symmetry sectors (not shown).

-The picture we derive is one in which, although there are only two real steady state of the dynamics, either the vacuum or the one at large photon number, there exist a third metastable state to which the system can be initialized.
+The picture we derive is one in which, although there are only two real steady states of the dynamics, either the vacuum or the one at large photon number, there exists a third metastable state to which the system can be initialized.
 Such a state is characterized by a broken symmetry, but it cannot be reached by quantum fluctuation alone.

 To further demonstrate this picture, in Fig.~\ref{fig:eigendecomposition_tristability}(a) we use the eigendecomposition to express the eigenoperators associated with the slowest eigenvalues as

 As one can see, these metastables density matrices recover the results of the semiclassical analysis, and the region in which there is a closure of these Liouvillian eigenvalues roughly corresponds to the region of multistability according to the semiclassical analysis.